basicallydan/danhough.com/_posts/2020-11-22-building-game-of-life-typescript.md

 ---
 layout: post
 title: The Game of Life in TypeScript
-date_created: 22 November 2020
+date_created: 27 November 2020
+description: Game of Life in every language?
+Like a tasting menu of code.
 tags: [devlogs, tdd]
 location: Vancouver, BC, Canada
 ---

 ## Preamble

 I have an [ongoing project on GitHub](https://github.com/conwaysgame) to build a collection of implementations of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using various technologies.
 So far, I've done JavaScript, JavaScript with React, Python and Go.
-My friend Eddie built it in Guile.
+My friend [Eddie](https://github.com/xdl) built it in Guile.

-I do this for completionist reasons: it's fun to have a collection of repos that all essentially do the same thing but with different technologies.
-I also do this because I really like the Game of Life as a concept.
+I do this because t's fun to have a collection of repos that do the same thing with different technologies.
+I do this because I really like the Game of Life as a concept.
 And finally, I do it because I'll never have time to learn all the programming languages, but I may have time to at least expose myself to a little bit of them.
-In some cases, it could be a good introduction which leads to more serious use of the language.
+In some cases, it could be a good introduction which leads to more serious use of the language, like a tasting menu of code.

 It's quite common these days for JS developers to espouse the benefits of TypeScript.
 I suspect one day I will have a job where I'll need to write a lot of TypeScript.
 However, I haven't used it more than once or twice in small ways before.
 So, starting with the Game of Life is as good as any start with the language.